Toyota Land Cruiser: 2015 facelift

 In February 2019, Toyota introduced a Heritage edition of the Land Cruiser at the Chicago Auto Show as part of the 60th anniversary of the introduction of the FJ40.
-Toyota will only build 1200 vehicles and they will only be available as a 5-seater sold in the United States.
+Toyota built only 1200 vehicles which were only available as a 5-seater sold in the United States.
 Sales are expected to begin in the third quarter of 2019 for the 2020 model year.

 In December 2020, Toyota confirmed to Road & Track that the Land Cruiser would be discontinued in North America after 2021.

+Engines

+Motorsports

+The J200 Land Cruiser has been used in various off-road and rally raid competitions, most notably the Dakar Rally.
+Team Land Cruiser Toyota Auto Body raced the 200 Series in the Group T2 production class of the Dakar Rally from 2009 to 2022.
+The team went on to win nine consecutive class victories, from 2014 to 2022, racing the J200 Land Cruiser.